bisdn/bisdn.github.io/system-configuration/bridging.rst

 QinQ VLANs, or 802.1ad is an extension to the VLAN standard that allows multiple VLAN tags to be attached to a single frame.
 Using stacked VLANs, providers are able to bundle traffic tagged with different VLAN into a single Service tag.

-.. warning:: Any bridge configured to forward VLAN traffic with either protocol 802.1Q or 802.1ad will only forward traffic of the selected vlan protocol type.
+.. warning:: Any bridge configured to forward VLAN traffic with either protocol 802.1Q or 802.1ad will only forward traffic of the selected VLAN protocol type.

 iproute2
 ^^^^^^^^